-A mixed population of 400 typical borosilicate and 200 strengthened aluminosilicate glass vials were processed through a misadjusted capper (most vials exhibiting some damage) resulting in 13 perceived cracks and 1 breakage in the typical borosilicate vial population and 0 perceived cracks and 8 breakages in the strengthened aluminosilicate glass vial population.
-Dye ingress testing confirmed that 2 of the 13 perceived cracks in typical borosilicate vials were leaking and 0 of the strengthened aluminosilicate glass vials were leaking and 0 of the strengthened aluminosilicate glass vials were leaking as summarized in Table IV.
+A mixed population of 400 typical borosilicate and 200 strengthened aluminosilicate glass vials were processed through a misadjusted capper (most vials exhibiting some damage), resulting in 13 perceived cracks and 1 breakage in the typical borosilicate vial population and 0 perceived cracks and 8 breakages in the strengthened aluminosilicate glass vial population.
+Dye ingress testing confirmed that two of the 13 perceived cracks in typical borosilicate vials were leaking and zero of the strengthened aluminosilicate glass vials were leaking, as summarized in Table IV.